dehesa/CodableCSV/README.md

 A `CSVWriter` encodes CSV information into a specified target (i.e. a `String`, or `Data`, or a file).
 It can be used at a _high-level_, by encoding completely a prepared set of information; or at a _low-level_, in which case rows or fields can be writen individually.

--   Complete CSV rows serialization.
+-   Complete CSV rows encoding.

     ```swift
     let input = [